 Also, Sydney is now a city that has been built on immigration.
 It’s one of the most diverse and multicultural cities on the planet so, in fact, it is one of the most cultural full cities you’ll find.

 Arts, entertainment, music and film play an important role in Sydney life and the Sydney Festival is the year’s biggest event celebrating these areas.

 The city also enjoys plenty of museums, from art at the Art Gallery of New South Wales, to the Australian National Maritime Museum and historical displays at the Australian Museum.

 Sport is a massive deal in Australia as a whole and Sydney is of course no exception to this rule.
 Both the Australian Rugby League and Rugby Union headquarters are located in the city, the national union side plays at the ANZ stadium.

 Australian Rules Football has two successful Sydney teams and the NSW Blues are Australia’s most successful domestic cricket side.

 Due to immigration since WWII, soccer has also become very popular.
 The A-League, which started in 2005, sees the city represented by Sydney FC.

-The immigration to Sydney has also spawned sub cultures in many different parts of the city.
-These cultures include, Chinese, Turkish, Macedonian, Lebanese, Vietnamese, Filipino, Greek, British, Jewish, Japanese, Italian, Korean, Tibetan, South African, Iraqi, Maltese, Portuguese, Thai, Indonesian, Sri Lankan, Indian, Italian, Croatian, Scandinavian, French and Russian.
+Immigration to Sydney has also spawned subcultures in many different parts of the city.
+These cultures include Chinese, Turkish, Macedonian, Lebanese, Vietnamese, Filipino, Greek, British, Jewish, Japanese, Italian, Korean, Tibetan, South African, Iraqi, Maltese, Portuguese, Thai, Indonesian, Sri Lankan, Indian, Italian, Croatian, Scandinavian, French and Russian.